UBC-MDS/credit_default_prediction_group_20/CONTRIBUTING.md

 # Contributing

-We welcome all contributions to this project!
-If you notice a bug, or have a feature request, please open up an issue here.
-If you’d like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
-We will review pull requests within 7 days.
-All contributors must abide by our code of conduct.
+Regardless of the potential contributor's technical level, project experience, country and any background, all contributions and error corrections, please ask questions boldly.
+If you want to contribute new modules or bug fixes, you can fork our repository and submit a pull request.
+Althrun Sun will review pull requests as soon as possible (usually within 3 days), if you need urgent contact to speed up the review, you can contact us directly by email (AlthrunSun@gmail.com).